ZipFood-IO/docs/docs/auth-module.md

 ### Extending/Customizing

 - Add new OAuth providers by implementing new strategy classes and updating the module.
 - Add new user types by updating profile creation logic in `createProfile`.
 - Adjust password/2FA policies as needed in service methods.

+---

+**Document Information**
+- Created by: Mark Serbol
+- Created time: July 24, 2025 6:01 PM
+- Category: API Module, Technical
+- Last edited by: Mark Serbol
+- Last updated time: July 25, 2025 10:06 AM